WyattW0569/gigity-api/README.md

       - getting counts of band members, followers, shows played, etc.
    - [x] Looking into password hashing
 - **Testing**
-   - [ ] Test new routes and ensure they work
+   - [x] Test new routes and ensure they work

+## Week 4 Reflection

+## Week 4 Goals
+- **Implementation**
+   - [ ] Create admin protected version of the routes, and alter the non admin versions to inherit the input info from the JWT